iGio90/Dwarf/README.md

 Checkout the [wiki](https://github.com/iGio90/Dwarf/wiki) for features and api

 ### Pre requisites
-A rooted Android or a jailbroken iOS with frida server installed and running.
+A frida server running anywhere.

 ### Setup and run